 The Malavita has some nice extras, but you have to shake out some extra dollars.
 If you like to spend time in the terrain park, the Malavita might be the better option or, generally speaking, you simply get a more advanced binding that tends to feel a bit more playful than the Cartel.

 Check out my full-length articles about the two bindings, click here for the Cartel, and this way for the Malavita.
-I really hope this article helps you making your decision or simply provides some interesting and useful informations.
+I really hope this article helps you making your decision or at least provides some interesting and useful informations.

 Please feel free to drop any questions or thoughts in the comments below, I will get back to you!
 Let us know what you ride, like and share if you want!